-Jules Verne is often considered the father of science fiction, and his unique style is known throughout the world, as he is the second translated author after Agatha Christie.
-He wrote about space, projectiles, underwater travel and air before any real scientific progress in the field.
-Even today, scientists are amazed of how well he predicted certain things; but he was just a man, and some of his predictions are not even close to reality.
-Here are just some of the things the amazing Frenchman wrote about.
+Jules Verne is often hailed as the father of science fiction.
+His unique style is known throughout the world, as he is the second most-translated author after Agatha Christie.
+He wrote about space, shooting manned projectiles into space, underwater travel, and air travel before any real steps were made, scientifically, in these fields.

 The submarine – Right

-Twenty Thousand Leagues Under the Sea is truly a classic novel, about captain Nemo and his submarine, Nautilus.
-A league is a unit of measure, and the French league (to which Jules Verne refers) was standardized at 4 km; the distance is not the depth, but the distance which the submarine has covered.
-Captain Nemo’s name is a subtle reference to the Odyssey, and it’s latin for “no man” or “no-body”.
-It’s perhaps Jules Verne’s most well known work, and the fact that his writing inspired inventors to pursue this idea is alone something amazing.
+Twenty Thousand Leagues Under the Sea is truly a classic novel.
+The book chronicles the adventures of Captain Nemo and his submarine, Nautilus.
+A league is a unit of measurement for distance, and the French league (to which Jules Verne refers) was standardized at 4 km.
+The ‘twenty thousand leagues’ in the title refer not to the depth, but the distance which the submarine has covered beneath the waves.
+Captain Nemo’s name is a subtle reference to the Odyssey, and it’s Latin for “no man” or “nobody”.

 Moon landing – Right

-In the humorous From the Earth to the Moon, published in 1865, Jules Verne describes a crew of three people who launch themselves in a projectile, hoping to land on the Moon.
-The amazing fact is that there are a whole lot of similarities between the novelists’ vision and Apollo 11.
-Also, it’s worth mentioning that he made some calculations which he mentions in the book, and which are amazingly accurate for a time when nobody had even considered this.
+Looking back on the book with the benefit of hindsight, it’s amazing to see how many similarities there are between Verne’s ideas and the Apollo 11 mission, which actually did put a man on the moon.
+Also, it’s worth mentioning that he made some calculations that he mentions in the book, which are amazingly accurate for a time when nobody had even considered this.
 The dimensions of his projectile are very close to those of Apollo 1, and both crews consisted of 3 people.
-Also, the name of his canon was the Columbiad, while the command module for the American mission was called Columbia, and he also launched from Florida, where all the Apollo missions were launched.
+Also, the name of his canon was the Columbiad, while the command module for the American mission was called Columbia, and his projectile also launched from Florida, where all the Apollo missions were launched.
 The people were then returned by parachuting in the sea, which was also surprisingly accurate.

 Moon landing – Wrong